robotpilot/turtlebot3_wiki/docs/source/navigation.rst

   rosrun rviz rviz -d `rospack find turtlebot3_navigation`/rviz/turtlebot3_nav.rviz

 [``Remote PC``] Before starting the navigation, the TurtleBot3 should know its location and pose.
-To give the initial data, follow the description.
+To give the initial data, follow the instruction below.

 - Click the ``2D Pose Estimate`` button.
-- Set the approximate location on the map by clicking and drag the direction accros the map.
+- Click on the specific point in the map to set the approximate location and drag the cursor to indicate the direction where TurtleBot3 faces.

-Each points of arrow mean the expected poses of the TurtleBot3.
-The laser scanner will draw the lines at approximate positions like the wall on the map.
-If the drawing doesn't show the lines well, repeat above procedures.
+Every green arrow stands for expected pose of the TurtleBot3.
+The laser scanner will draw approximate figures of wall on the map.
+If the drawing doesn't show the figures incorrectly, repeat localizing the TurtleBot3 from clicking ``2D Pose Estimate`` button above.

-[``Remote PC``] When the TurtleBot3 is localized, it will automatically plan the path.
-To send a goal location,
+[``Remote PC``] If the TurtleBot3 is localized, it will automatically create the path to the target pose.
+In order to set a goal loation, follow the instruction below.

 - Click the ``2D Nav Goal`` button.
-- Click on the map where you want the TurtleBot to drive and drag in the direction the TurtleBot should be pointing at the end.
+- Click on the specific point in the map to set as goal location and drag the cursor to the direction where TurtleBot should be facing in the end.

-This can be failed if the path for the goal location is blocked.
+Setting a goal location might fail if the path to the goal location cannot be created.
-To stop the robot before it reaches to the goal location, send the current location of the TurtleBot3.
+If you wish to stop the robot before it reaches to the goal location, set the current location of the TurtleBot3 as goal location.

 .. raw:: html